CSSisAnnoying/Pong-Game/README.md

 # This is basically my first Unity Game.
-This is not currently done.
-All I have is the basic framework for the Menu and non-interactable moving water.
+This game is not done.
+All I have is the basic framework for the game menu and non-interactable moving water.

 This is a recreation of a pong game [I made in scratch](https://scratch.mit.edu/projects/1012057446) a while ago.
 I am recreating it as practice for Unity.